-I have exposed an insane number of reward application during the past 3 years.
+I have exposed an insane number of reward applications during the past three years.

 The first one I reviewed in this blog was App Trailers, which rewarded players for completing simple tasks, such as watching videos and completing offers.

 Although it was one of the first mobile apps to reward users for such activities, its concept was not new.